colelawrence/decipad/apps/docs/docs/ai.md

 To access the AI Chat, just click the AI button on the topbar of your notebook and start your conversation.
 Here's what it can do for you:

-- **Suggest Ideas and Topics**: <br/>
+- **Suggest Ideas and Topics**: <br />
   Kickstart your analysis by receiving creative ideas and relevant topics tailored to your notebook's context.
-- **Explain Your Notebook or Template**: <br/>
+- **Explain Your Notebook or Template**: <br />
-  Gain a deeper understanding of your own work. <br/> The Chat Assistant can provide explanations, making your notebooks more comprehensible to both yourself and others.
+  Gain a deeper understanding of your own work. <br /> The Chat Assistant can provide explanations, making your notebooks more comprehensible to both yourself and others.
-- **Help You Create Calculations and Models**: <br/>
+- **Help You Create Calculations and Models**: <br />
-  Need assistance with complex calculations or model building? <br/> The Chat Assistant is here to guide you through the process, offering valuable insights, suggestions and by creating calculations for you.
+  Need assistance with complex calculations or model building? <br /> The Chat Assistant is here to guide you through the process, offering valuable insights, suggestions and by creating calculations for you.

 **Note:** This feature is available as a limited preview.
 To help us improve share your thoughts and feedback by sending us an email ([support@decipad.com](mailto:support@decipad.com)) or via the support chat.